AI is Already Outperforming Humans in Image Analysis, Here’s What That Means for All of Us

 Why Is AI So Good at This?

 We look at a face and see a face.
 AI looks at a face and sees thousands of pixel patterns and ratios.
 It’s not distracted by meaning or context.
-It’s purely mathematical.
+It’s purely mathematical and no distraction in sight.

 Things that human eyes might miss, or wouldn’t even know to notice.